Generic name: siltuximab [ sil-TUX-i-mab ]

 Usual Adult Dose for Castleman's Disease:

 11 mg/kg IV over 1 hour every 3 weeks until treatment failure

 -This drug was not studied in patients with MCD who are HIV positive or HHV-8 positive because it did not bind to virally produced IL-6 in a nonclinical study.

 Use: For the treatment of patients with multicentric Castleman's disease (MCD) who are human immunodeficiency virus (HIV) negative and human herpesvirus-8 (HHV-8) negative.

 What other drugs will affect siltuximab?

-Other drugs may interact with siltuximab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect siltuximab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.